therealssj/hardware-wallet-js/DOCUMENTATION.md

 *Return value:*

 A promise that receives a text string that depends on the result of the operation:
-- If the hardware wallet already has a mnemonic or `wordCount` has an invalid value (promise rejected): `Error: Generate Mnemonic operation failed or refused.
+- If the hardware wallet already has a mnemonic or `wordCount` has an invalid value (promise rejected): `Error: Generate Mnemonic operation failed or refused`.
 - If the operation ends correctly: `Generate Mnemonic operation completed`.

 *Notes:*